joofeloof/pyensemble/README.md

 a fitted ensemble from the database specified.

 __*(NOTE: Expects class labels to be sequential integers starting at zero [for now].)*__

+Containing the EnsembleSelectionRegressor object

+The EnsembleSelectionRegressor object follows the ensembleselectionclassifier as above, except instead of discrete outcome choices, it leverages the regressor counterparts to generate continuous values.

 ####__model_library.py__

 Example model library building code.